leechu27/DataAggregationProject/README.md

 - Added Product Backlog for sprint 0 and sprint 1

 Running Instructions:
 This project uses maven to build.
 Simply run `mvn compile` to compile the code.
+If that does not work, you can also open the project with eclipse and run the DatabaseSetup file to create new database.